-When Huw was taken to an improv theatre workshop in 2008 by a friend who had already been involved in both physical theatre and music for many years, it had a deep impact on his way of looking at creativity as a whole.
+When Huw was taken to an improv theatre workshop in 2007 by a friend who had already been involved in both physical theatre and music for many years, it had a deep impact on her way of looking at creativity as a whole.

-Shortly thereafter, Huw was also asked to begin teaching for the workshop program he had come through, and since 2013 has become a skilled teacher of improv theater for both regular and intensive workshops of the In the Moment program.
+Shortly thereafter, Huw was also asked to begin teaching for the workshop program he had come through, and has since become a skilled and sensitive teacher of improv theater for both the weekly and intensive workshops of the In the Moment program.

-Huw's teachers in the world of improv theatre include "father of impro" Keith Johnstone, Shawn Kinley, Gary Schwartz and Rob Adler.
-He has also benefitted from numerous workshops in the art of trance mask with local Tokyo expert Jun Imai, and also with Steve Jarand, and has made his own masks which he hopes to develop more in the future.
+Huw has also benefitted from numerous workshops in the art of trance mask with Tokyo-based expert Jun Imai, and also with internationally recognized practitioner Steve Jarand, and has made his own masks which she hopes to develop more in the future.

-Though currently on a hiatus from performing improv theatre, Huw is excited to return in the not-too-distant future, and further develop his own approach to the art form.
+Though currently on a hiatus from performing improv theatre, Huw is excited to return in the not-too-distant future, and further develop her approach to and skill in the art form.
 For more information, please feel free to get in touch, or take a look at the video to the left, which gives more detail on Huw's perspective.

 Many of the picture here are by writer and photographer John LaTorre: